DD2480-group16/lab2CI_Server/README.md

 Creating the readme skeleton, adding the description on how to run the programm and the way of working.

 #### Malin Svenberg
 Project lead, was responsible for checking pull requests and merging them with main.
 Made the server into a gradle project.
+Implemented the feature to store and server old builds.

 ## Way of Working, SEMAT: